 However, good drainage is critical.
 If you know your soil is slow-draining, amend with coarse sand or small gravel until you have a loose, well-drained mix.

 Plant your cactus facing in the same direction that it was in the nursery.
 Better nurseries will mark the pot so you know which direction your cactus has been facing.
-Surprisingly, cactus can get sunburned and planting them in the same direction can minimize this.
+Surprisingly, cactus can get sunburned, but planting them in the same direction can minimize this.

 Planting cactus is serious business — so be prepared.
 Helpful tools include tongs and old pieces of carpet or old towels.
 Wear long sleeves and sturdy, protective gloves.
 Most garden gloves are no match for our spikiest desert plants.
-I use a thick pair of welder gloves.
+I use a thick pair of nitrile chemical-resistant gloves.

 When to Plant